-To be successful online, you need to be present on all social networks will make social media work for you (and your business).
-This is especially true on Facebook, Instagram and LinkedIn because these are the most active social platforms out there.
+To be successful online, you need to be present on all social networks that will make social media work for you (and your business).
+This is especially true on Facebook, Instagram, and LinkedIn because these are the most active social platforms out there.
 When you don’t have a presence there, it becomes difficult for others to find you.
 On the flip side, if you’re active on LinkedIn and other social platforms, people can easily connect to you and your business.

 Grow your presence and traffic on multiple social networks

 If you really want to build a community on the web, grow your audience and build up a following across multiple social media networks, you have to have a presence on multiple platforms.
 It is the only way that the power of social media will work for you and your business.
 Not every social network is created equal.
-Just like search engine optimization is different than pay per click campaigns, social media marketing is different than Facebook ads, LinkedIn ads, etc.
+Just like search engine optimization is different than pay-per-click campaigns, social media marketing is different than Facebook ads, LinkedIn ads, etc.